Computational Imaging for Machine Perception: Transferring Semantic Segmentation beyond Aberrations: Introduction

 \section{Introduction}

-Semantic scene understanding attracts considerable research interests for its potential applications in autonomous driving~\cite{romera2017erfnet,yang2018denseaspp}, augmented reality~\cite{miksik2015semantic_paintbrush}, and robot navigation~\cite{guan2022ga_nav}.
-As the demand for thin, portable imaging systems grows stronger in mobile and wearable applications, semantic perception with Minimalist Optical Systems (MOS)~\cite{hua2022ultra,liu2022computational}, which can image over a large Field of View (FoV) with only a few optical elements (shown at the lower right corner of Fig.~\ref{fig:intro}), has come to the research forefront.
+\IEEEPARstart{S}{emantic} scene understanding attracts considerable research interest for its potential applications in autonomous driving~\cite{cordts2016cityscapes}, augmented reality~\cite{zhang2022trans4trans}, and robot navigation~\cite{le2022bayesian}.
+As the demand for thin, portable imaging systems grows stronger in mobile and wearable applications, \eg, navigation aids for the blind~\cite{yang2018unifying,liu2023open}, augmented reality devices~\cite{cui2020development}, surveillance drones~\cite{sun2021aerial,wang2022high}, mobile phones~\cite{zhang2023large}, and search and rescue robots~\cite{uddin2016search,deng2020semantic}, semantic perception with Minimalist Optical Systems (MOS)~\cite{hua2022ultra,liu2022computational}, which can image over a large Field of View (FoV) with only a few optical elements (shown in Fig.~\ref{fig:intro}), has come to the research forefront.

-However, Semantic Segmentation under Optical Aberrations (SSOA) has been barely investigated.
+The degraded imaging quality induced by optical aberrations is an inevitable problem of MOS, where Computational Imaging (CI) technologies appear as a preferred solution.
+In recent CI pipelines~\cite{dun2020learned,Peng2019LearnedLF}, the captured images are recovered through learning-based models for comparable visual results to conventional lenses.
+However, a recovered image seems limited to high-level tasks: (1)~Previous methods only recover images optimized for human observation, ignoring the \textbf{\emph{data distribution for downstream tasks}}~\cite{diamond2021dirty}, which may lead to unpleasant performance~\cite{diamond2017dirty,sakaridis2018semantic}.
+(2)~\textbf{\emph{The extra computation overhead}} of recovery also hinders their implementations in real applications.
+Considering that most CI solutions can hardly solve the weaknesses of MOS in scene understanding~\cite{pei2019effects,vidalmata2020bridging}, we explore the direct segmentation task on images of MOS, \ie~\textbf{{Semantic Segmentation under Optical Aberrations (SSOA)}}, which has been barely investigated.

 One major challenge lies in the scarcity of labeled training data, corrupted by aberrations, for yielding robust segmentation models~\cite{cordts2016cityscapes,liao2022kitti}.
 Yet, it is cost-intensive to acquire large-scale pixel-wise labeled data, in particular for aberration images which are harder to annotate.
 While imaging simulation can generate target images from existing datasets, the synthetic-to-real gap remains a potential problem.
 Meanwhile, the recent progress in Unsupervised Domain Adaptation (UDA) has brought promising solutions~\cite{hoyer2022daformer,luo2019clan,zou2019crst}, which offers a novel perspective to supplement the coverage of training data in unseen scenarios.
 In this paper, we look at SSOA through the lens of UDA by distilling knowledge from label-rich clean data to label-scarce aberration data.